 The American badger is a mid-sized (10 to 11 pounds), burrowing mammal of the weasel family that uses underground burrows for resting, denning, and prey caching.
-They are well-suited for burrowing and digging: their bodies are flattened, with powerful, stocky legs, short ears, and a small pointed head.
+They are well-suited for burrowing and digging: they have large, powerful shoulders; stout front legs and feet; large front claws; and short ears.
 Their distinctly colored faces sport black patches over a white throat, chin, and cheeks.

-The American badger is classified as a furbearing species in Washington, but few captures have been reported since 1995.
+The American badger is classified as a furbearing species in Washington, but few badgers have been captured for their fur since 1995.

 Ecology and life history

 American badgers are generally found in grassland, shrubsteppe, desert, dry forest, parkland, and agricultural areas.
-They require soils that allow the excavation of den sites and support burrowing prey species (like ground squirrels).
+They require soils that allow the excavation of den sites and support burrowing prey species (such as ground squirrels).

 American badgers forage underground by digging into the burrow systems of prey species, which commonly include ground squirrels, prairie dogs, marmots, and pocket gophers.
-Badgers also feed on carrion, insects, reptiles, birds, ground squirrels, prairie dogs, marmots, and gophers.
+Badgers also feed on carrion, insects, reptiles, and birds.
 Burrows excavated by American badgers are used by other bird and mammal species.

-In springtime, female badgers give birth to litters ranging from one to five pups.
+In the spring, female badgers give birth to litters ranging from one to five kits.
 The young badgers stay in their grass-lined den, nursing until 3 months of age.
 Juveniles may emerge from the den as early as 2 months but stay with their mother until 5 to 6 months old.

 Sensitivity to climate change